A story of two kitchens. An old country-style kitchen on the coast and a white open farmhouse kitchen in the mountains. Which would you choose?

 Country Style Kitchen

-And next up is our country-style kitchen from our home in Coastal Maine.
-Completely different than the open white farmhouse kitchen, this kitchen has three walls and a half wall that looks out into the dining room.
+Here is a look into our country-style kitchen from our home in Coastal Maine.
+Completely different from the open white farmhouse vintage kitchen, this kitchen has three walls and a half wall that looks out into the dining room.

-This kitchen was designed by my parents when they built this Raeside-Dame home, a replica of an old home, over 30 years ago.
-We recently renovated the interior of the home, as well as replaced all the kitchen appliances.
+My parents designed this vintage kitchen when they built this Raeside-Dame home, a replica of an old home, over 30 years ago.
+We recently renovated the interior of the home and replaced all the kitchen appliances.

 You may see more of the before and after renovations in the post, Old Family Home Restoration.

-This country-style kitchen has wooden countertops, Nantucket Gray painted cupboards, and family inherited antique kitchen accessories.
+This country-style kitchen has wooden countertops, Nantucket Gray painted cupboards, and family-inherited vintage kitchen accessories.

 This beautiful vintage rug from Revival centers this kitchen beautifully.
-I looked high and low for a rug that would fit this kitchen and it was not until I shopped Revival that I found this one-of-a-kind antique rug that would fit the odd dimensions of this room.
+I looked high and low for a rug that would fit this kitchen, and it was not until I shopped at Revival that I found this one-of-a-kind antique rug that would fit the odd dimensions of this room.

 You may see more in the post, Vintage Rug Runner – One of a Kind Rugs.

-A little thrifted table is placed in the center of the kitchen and adds all the country charms with its bouquets of flowers, candles, baked goods, utensils, etc… Such a fun piece to decorate with.
+A little thrifted table is placed in the center of this country kitchen and adds all the old-world charm with its bouquets of flowers, candles, baked goods, utensils, etc. It is such a fun piece to decorate with.

 So what do you think?
 Which do you prefer?
 Let me know in the comments below.

-- The Country Style Kitchen at our home in Maine is so special, as it was my mother’s kitchen and it is filled with all her kitchenware, cookbooks, recipes, and collected antiques.
+• The Country-Style Kitchen at our home in Maine is so special.
+It was my mother’s kitchen, and it is filled with all her kitchenware, cookbooks, recipes, and collected antiques.
 The character and nostalgia of it all are simply priceless.

-- The Open White Farmhouse Kitchen at our home in Vermont well, it’s just so much more fun to cook and gather in.
-It’s more practical and convenient in its floor plan, so as the person or persons cooking are never alienated in the kitchen alone while others gather in another room.
-Has this ever happened to you in your kitchen?
+• The Open White Farmhouse Kitchen at our home in Vermont is just so much more fun to cook and gather in.
+Its floor plan is more practical and convenient, so the person or person cooking is never alienated in the kitchen alone while others gather in another room.
+Has this ever happened to you in your vintage kitchen?

 Next up on today’s Kitchen Inspiration Tour are my friends Anne and AnnMarie from Simply 2 Moms.
-They are talking all about how to update a kitchen with cherry cabinets.
-Hint, they look amazing!
+They are discussing how to update a kitchen with cherry cabinets.
+Hint: they look amazing!

 And don’t forget to check out the others joining me on today’s “Kitchen Inspiration Tour” here: